-But first and foremost, it shines a light on the small things in everyday life, such as a certain glance or a child immersed in play; and by finding poetry in the unexpected these moments become just as important as births, birthdays or Christmases.
+They shine a light on tiny things in everyday life, such as a certain glance, a pensive mood or a child immersed in play, and by finding poetry in the unexpected, these moments become just as important as births, birthdays or Christmases.

 I felt I had to preserve these instants, to hold on to our family life, when we are counting the days with our children.

 The various stages they go through simply fly by and evaporate.